gertjanvanzwieten/mvi/README.md

 expression syntax to be useful, which sets a very high bar for entry.

-Mvi (which can be seen to be either a contraction of "mv vi" or a more general abbreviation of "move interactively", per preference) aims to simplify bulk renames of files and directories by opening the current directory listing in a text editor, thus providing a powerful interface for editing destination paths.
+Mvi (which can be seen to be either a contraction of "mv vi" or a more general abbreviation of "move interactively") aims to simplify bulk renames of files and directories by opening the directory listing in a text editor, thus providing a powerful interface for editing destination paths.
 Names can be changed by editing the lines in place while preserving order.
-Upon save and exit mvi will show a list of scheduled rename operations and ask for confirmation.
+Upon save and exit mvi will show a list of scheduled rename operations and ask for confirmation before performing the changes on disk.

 ## examples